DavidMerzJr/gl_depth_sim/README.md

  -  PCL (PointCloud\<PointXYZ>)

-If you have ROS, you have everything but GLFW already.
+If you have ROS, you have everything but GLFW and GLM (a GL-based math library) already.
 To get running:
 ```
-sudo apt install libglfw3-dev
+sudo apt install libglfw3-dev libglm-dev
 ```
 ## Example
 ![Stanford Dragon](docs/depth.gif)